ACollectionOfAtoms/imgshare/README.md

 ![Tray sittin'](http://i.imgur.com/f3hMnxA.png)

 ###Link provided
-Once a picture is taken, the link can be is provided in a pop-up balloon.
+Once a picture is taken, the link is provided in a pop-up balloon.
 Clicking it sends it to the clipboard

 ![Balloon](http://i.imgur.com/njKMiRD.png)